-Please note that the information below relates to a company incorporated under the 'Australia-wide' Corporations Act …which is, by far, the most common type of incorporated company in Australia.
+Please note that the information below relates to a company incorporated under the 'Australia-wide' Corporations Act ...which is, by far, the most common type of incorporated company in Australia.
 The information does not relate to a far more obscure and more restricted type of incorporation, namely the incorporation of an association under the state-by-state 'Associations Incorporation' legislation.
-Also, the information does not relate to the mere registration of state-by-state registered business names.
+Also, the information does not relate to the mere registration of a business name.
 Further, before reading this material, you may first want to familiarise yourself with the following Incorporator information pages -

 What are 'Shelf Companies'?